ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

 **EKF3 Yaw inconsistent by x degs**: The autopilot is not using EKF3 because its yaw disagrees with the current ARHS system being used (usually DCM).
 Normally a compass issue caused by metal objects nearby.

 **AHRS: not using configured AHRS type**: Normally, if EKF3 is being used, it has not started or has fallen back to DCM because its not healthy yet.
-Can also be caused by miss-configuring which EKF is enabled versus being used by :ref:`AHRS_EKF_TYPE<AHRS_EKF_TYPE>`.
+Can also be caused by misconfiguring which EKF is enabled versus being used by :ref:`AHRS_EKF_TYPE<AHRS_EKF_TYPE>`.

 **EKF3 waiting for GPS config data**: A DroneCAN GPS has been configured but is disconnected or not setup.